kishorviswanathan/kishorviswanathan/README.md

 ## My Current Adventures
 * Deploying and managing infrastructure on Google Cloud Platform and GKE.
 * Writting extensions for Gnome that makes my life easier.
-* Fixing and tweaking things on my laptop running Manjaro.
+* Developing Kubernetes operators to simplify my day to day tasks.

 ## Where to find me
 * Website : [kishorviswanathan.github.io](https://kishorviswanathan.github.io/)